-The Company has 3 employees, all of whom are male and 2 of whom are directors.
-The Company also has 1 non-executive director.
-The profile of the directors and their remuneration is detailed in the Directors' Report on pages 8 and 9.
+The Company has 4 employees, 2 of whom are Directors.
+The Company also has 1 non-executive Director.
+The profile of the Directors and their remuneration is detailed in the Directors' Report on pages 8 and 9.

 Risk review

 Risk management